-Minecraft is a great and addictive game that is highly appreciated by worldwide users, whether we are talking about portable and touch-based handsets, or even desktop devices.
-Unfortunately, many users reported Minecraft errors under Windows 8.1 and Windows 10, especially of Nvidia graphic cards and especially after updating the Windows OS.
+Minecraft is a great and addictive game that is highly appreciated by worldwide users, whether we are talking about portable and touch-based handsets or even desktop devices.
+Unfortunately, many users reported Minecraft errors under Windows 10, especially of Nvidia graphic cards and especially after updating the Windows OS.

-As you can already tell, we are facing with some graphic card incompatibility as the Nvidia drivers can’t properly “communicate” with the Windows 8 and Windows 8.1 system.
-But, don’t worry as you can still play Minecraft on your Windows based device as we are here to help you out.
-Of course this is not the only Nvidia graphic card incompatibility reported by Windows 10 users as some customers also complained about some HDMI issues, which can also be addressed by using a dedicated tutorial (just click on the link from above).
+As you can already tell, we are facing with some graphic card incompatibility as the Nvidia drivers can’t properly “communicate” with the Windows system.
+But, don’t worry as you can still play Minecraft on your Windows-based device as we are here to help you out.
+Of course, this is not the only Nvidia graphic card incompatibility reported by Windows 10 users as some customers also complained about some HDMI issues.

 Anyway, if you want to fix the Minecraft problems and get back on track, then don’t hesitate and apply the guidelines from below.
 This troubleshooting solution can be applied within a few minutes and can be easily completed even by a newbie so you have nothing to worry about.

 How to Fix Minecraft Errors in Windows 10